Skip to main content

 7. Transportation and Logistics

-The right certification course will equip you with the knowledge you need to keep everyone safe and adhere to federal requirements if you work on projects that could endanger the public or the environment.
+The right course will equip you with the knowledge you need to keep everyone safe and adhere to federal requirements if you work on projects that could endanger the public or the environment.
 Professionals in environmental safety and compliance who wish to strengthen their understanding of EPA laws should attend this seminar.
-You will receive certification as an environmental specialist upon completion of the course.
+You will receive a downloadable certificate upon finishing the program.

 With CES training, job seekers can prove to potential employers that they have the necessary expertise to handle environmental responsibilities effectively.
-In addition to giving you an advantage when applying for jobs, earning an environmental scientist certification could also raise your prospective compensation.
+In addition to giving you an advantage when applying for jobs, completing an online environmental specialist course could also raise your prospective compensation.